mxzahid/gitai/CONTRIBUTING.md

-# Contributing to GitAI
+# Contributing to Git-AI

-Thank you for your interest in contributing to GitAI!
+Thank you for your interest in contributing to Git-AI!
 We welcome contributions from the community.

 ## Development Setup